 Thanks for reading.
 Did this content help?

-Check out our web design service
+Check out our pay monthly website design and hosting

 - Almost 60 percent of all internet access is done through the phone. (infront webworks)

 - Mobile devices now account for nearly two out of every three minutes spent online. (comScore)

 - 40 percent of smartphone and tablet owners search for B2B products on those devices.
 (KoMarketing)

 - If a company website pops up in a search engine query and it isn’t mobile-friendly, 40 percent of online users will go back and choose a different search result.
 (BP Studios)

 - 53% of mobile users will leave after 3 seconds (Think With Google)